Lamarcke/Jakan/README.md

 `JakanUsers` - The client responsible for leveraging MAL.
 Authenticates, retrieves and changes a user's library.

 Choosing a client is simple, just use the respective `.for'Client'()` (where `'Client'` is the client name.) method on Jakan.
-Then choose a cache provider.
-You can just use memory or the WebStorage API for a quickstart.
+Then, choose a cache provider.
+You can use a memory cache or the WebStorage API for a quickstart.

 ```typescript
 import {Jakan} from "jakan";
 const jakan = new Jakan().forSearch().withMemory()